MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

    df_typ20 = count( s1_bIter, s1_eIter, 20 );

    // the keys, and hence the elements of a set are unique,
-   // so there is at most one of a given value cout << "The number '5' occurs " << df_typ5
+   // so there's at most one of a given value cout << "The number '5' occurs " << df_typ5
         << " times in set s1.\n";
    cout << "The number '10' occurs " << df_typ10